rememberYou/debian-server/README.md

 implementing the various services in terms of security and good manners that a sysadmin should have.

+For the French community, a report about the project is available on `report`.

-Free to use our code for your own server and contribuate to this repository if you notice any mistakes.
+Feel free to use our code for your own server and contribuate to this repository if you notice any mistakes.

 ## Usage